jonfernq/English-Teaching/CommunicativeGames/README.md

 And so on.

+#### 7. Crossroads
+- **Activity Type:** information gap
+- **Language Function:** asking and replying where places ares

+The activity is called 'Crossroads' and is an information gap activity.
+Students work in small groups of three or four and are given a set of plans of a public area with missing names of shops and public facilities.
+The students must ask and answer questions in English about the location of the places to fill in the missing information.
+Each player takes turns to offer information about their plan to the group and the others fill in the information on their own plan.
+The game ends when all players have completed their plans.
+Example exchange: "Where is the post office?" - "The post office is next to the bank."

 #### 9. Shopping Lists
 - **Activity Type:** Exchanging and Collecting
 - **Language Function:** Asking for things in shops